stephan-klein/supersonic/docs/supersonic/guides/technical-concepts/angular-js/index.md

 {% endhighlight %}
 </div>

-A HTML view can then render the value of a variable in `$scope` by using the 'double mustache'-syntax:
+An HTML view can then render the value of a variable in `$scope` by using the 'double mustache' syntax:

 ```html